meteor-factory/meteor-simple-schema-relations/README.md

 ## Usage ##

-You can define one-to-one and one-to-many relations using `findById` property in your schema, e.g.:
+You can define one-to-one and one-to-many relations using `joinById` property in your schema, e.g.:

 ```
 Posts = new Mongo.Collection('Posts');